roycan/CS3-ymsat-2024/readme.md

     If your publishing source is a branch and folder, the entry file must be at the top level of the source folder on the source branch.
 For example, if your publishing source is the /docs folder on the main branch, your entry file must be located in the /docs folder on a branch called main.

-    If your publishing source is a GitHub Actions workflow, the artifact that you deploy must include the entry file at the top level of the artifact.
-Instead of adding the entry file to your repository, you may choose to have your GitHub Actions workflow generate your entry file when the workflow runs.

-    Configure your publishing source.
-For more information, see "Configuring a publishing source for your GitHub Pages site."

     Under your repository name, click